 Interim Supervision Orders

-The Court may make an Interim Supervision Order (ISO) if the Attorney-General has applied for an ESO and it is likely that the offender's sentence or existing ESO will expire before the application has been determined [s 9].
+The Court may make an Interim Supervision Order (ISO) if the Attorney-General has applied for an ESO and it is likely that the offender's sentence or existing ESO will expire (or has already expired) before the ESO application is determined [s 9].
 The Court must be satisfied that the matters in the application would, if proved, justify making an ESO [s 9(1)(b)].
 An ISO will remain in force until the application for the ESO is determined [s 9(2)].
+The terms and conditions of an ISO are suspended (do not apply) during any period the offender is in custody [s 9(3)].

 Conditions

-ESOs and ISOs include conditions that the offender not commit further offences or possess any firearms, ammunition or offensive weapons [see ss 10(1)(a)-(c)].
+Every ESO and ISO includes conditions that the offender not commit further offences or possess firearms, ammunition or offensive weapons [see s 10(1)(a)-(c)].
 The offender will be under the supervision of a community corrections officer and must submit to tests for gunshot residue as required [s 10(1)(d)].
-Other conditions can be imposed by the Court and these conditions can also be varied by the Court [see s 10(1)(e), (3)-(4)].
+From 24 June 2025, every ESO and ISO will also include a condition that the offender not leave South Australia without the permission of the Supreme Court or the Parole Board [s 10(1)(da)].

-The Parole Board can also impose conditions such as electronic monitoring, a requirement to live at a certain address, a requirement to undertake programs or activities, and a restriction on communicating with certain people [see ss 10(2), 11].
+The Supreme Court may include any other condition on an order as it sees fit [s 10(1)(e)].
+The Parole Board can also impose conditions such as electronic monitoring, a requirement to live at a certain address, a requirement to undertake programs or activities, and a restriction on communicating with certain people [see ss 10(1)(f), 11].

 Continuing Detention Orders

-The Supreme Court may make a Continuing Detention Order if satisfied that a person subject to a supervision order:
+The Supreme Court may make a Continuing Detention Order if satisfied that a person subject to a supervision order has breached a condition of the order and poses an appreciable risk to the safety of the community if not detained in custody [s 18(2)].

 Bail

-A person is not eligible for release on bail if the person is being detained under Part 3 of the Criminal Law (High Risk Offenders) Act 2015 (SA) [Bail Act 1985 (SA) s 4(3)].
+A person is not eligible for release on bail if the person is being detained under Part 3 of the Criminal Law (High Risk Offenders) Act 2015 (SA) (for a suspected breach of a supervision order or on a Continuing Detention Order) [Bail Act 1985 (SA) s 4(3)].

 See also Indeterminate detention.